Show menu

 We all want to know where it comes from.
 And we want to be sure that our products meet high standards of quality.
 After all, everybody should be treated fairly in the value chain.
 We are pleased to tell you we do this.

-Through the direct import of our Bulungi highland coffee from Uganda there are no intermediaries.
-The coffee farmers are always remunerated in line with their costs and effort.
-By joining together, the cooperatives can thus invest in more projects that improve the living situation of people locally in a sustainable way.
-One of the most important topics for people and, in particular, children locally is undoubtedly the supply of clean drinking water.
-We have directly supported such a project through the construction of rainwater tanks in the primary schools of the cooperative KWETERANA.
-The tanks store the necessary water to improve hygiene and safeguard the drinking water resources for the children.
+Through the direct import of our Bulungi highland coffee from Uganda we support coffee farmers in the region around the Equator.
+This enables the cooperatives to invest more money in projects that improve the living conditions of the local people in the long term.
+One of the most important issues for the people and especially the children in the suburbs is the supply of clean drinking water.
+We directly supported such a project in 2019 by installing rainwater tanks in the primary schools of the KWETERANA cooperative.
+The tanks store the water needed to improve hygiene and secure drinking water resources for the children.

 Interesting information